+In Section \ref{sec:EMCorrections}, arguments are put forward to substantiate the recommendation to re-assess the EM corrections in the $\pi N$ interaction.
+New low-energy experiments cannot advance our knowledge of the hadronic part of the $\pi N$ interaction, while the subject of the EM corrections remains open.
+Some of the issues, which need to be addressed, are outlined in Section \ref{sec:EMCorrections}: it appears that the most important subject is the use of the physical masses in the determination of the EM corrections of Refs.~\cite{Gashi2001a,Gashi2001b,Oades2007} and \cite{Tromborg1976,Tromborg1977,Tromborg1978}.

-Assuming the correctness of the absolute normalisation of the bulk of the low-energy $\pi N$ data and the negligibility of the residual effects in the EM corrections of Refs.~\cite{gmorw1,gmorw2}, the aforementioned discrepancies can only be blamed on the violation of isospin invariance in the $\pi N$ interaction at low energy.
-The findings of this study agree well with those reported since the mid 1990s, when isospin invariance in the $\pi N$ interaction was first tested by using the then-available experimental information.
-This agreement is notable given the changes of the DBs (e.g., the DB$_0$ has been enlarged by a factor of seven in the meantime), the analysis methods, and the EM corrections applied to the input data.
-These findings strongly disagree with predictions obtained within the framework of the heavy-baryon Chiral-Perturbation Theory \cite{hkm}, according to which the expected maximal isospin-breaking effects in the low-energy $\pi N$ interaction should be of order of $1 \%$.
+Assuming the absence of significant systematic effects (e.g., a systematic underestimation) in the determination of the absolute normalisation of the datasets, comprising the low-energy DB, and the negligibility of the residual contributions in the EM corrections of Refs.~\cite{Gashi2001a,Gashi2001b,Oades2007}, the aforementioned discrepancies may be blamed on the violation of the isospin invariance in the $\pi N$ interaction at low energy.
+In this context, the findings of this study agree well with those reported since the mid 1990s, when the isospin invariance in the $\pi N$ interaction was first tested by using the then available experimental information.
+Considering the changes in the DBs (e.g., the DB$_0$ has been enhanced by a factor of seven in the meantime), in the analysis methods, and in the EM corrections applied to the data, this agreement is notable.
+These findings disagree with expectations by the Chiral-Perturbation Theory \cite{Hoferichter2010}, according to which the maximal isospin-breaking effects in the low-energy $\pi N$ interaction should be of order of $1~\%$.